Travel to Hida and Takayama③ Takayama and Hidafurukawa

 5 Takayama Ramen

 Ramen is a very popular food in Japan, and some of the regions have each local ramen.
-For example, Hakata ramen, Sapporo ramen and Kitakata ramen are very famous.
+For example, Hakata ramen, Sapporo ramen, and Kitakata ramen are very famous.
 Takayama ramen is one of them, too.
 The feature of Takayama ramen is wrinkled noodles in soy sauce soup.
 Many Takayama ramen restaurants are in Takayama city.
 This time, I visited “Menya-Shirakawa”, which is one of the most popular Takayama ramen restaurants.

-I went to the restaurant soon after it was opening, but some people were waiting for outside in line.
+I went to the restaurant soon after it was opening, but some people were waiting outside in line.
 I waited for about 20 minutes.

 I ordered Chuka-soba.
 This is!
-It was
+It was a very simple ramen!

-The ingredients were broiled roasted pork fillet,
+The ingredients were broiled roasted pork fillet, menma, shredded Green Onion,

 The soup was a soy sauce tastes in good dashi stock.
 Of course, some foreign tourists were there, and I was very surprised by a tourist drinking all soup.